minoki/unboxing-vector/README.md

 ...and if you want to be even more concise, you can derive `Unboxable` instance with `GeneralizedNewtypeDeriving`.

-Note that the vector type provided by this package (`Data.Vector.Unboxing.Vector`) is *different* from `Data.Vector.Unboxed.Vector`, although the former is a newtype for the latter.
+Note that the vector type provided by this package (`Data.Vector.Unboxing.Vector`) is *different* from `Data.Vector.Unboxed.Vector`.

-The data constructor `Foo` can be private.
+The module defining the type `Foo` does not need to export its constructor to enable use of `Vector Foo`.

 ## For non-newtypes